 Disability decisions are based in part on your work history, which should thoroughly describe the requirements of your previous jobs.
 The Social Security Administration will look closely at this to determine whether you would be able to return to a previous job or whether your impairment would prevent it.
 Simply put, dishonesty will hurt your chances of getting your disability benefits approved.

 The Social Security Administration limits what you can earn and still receive benefits.
 To collect benefits from Social Security Disability Insurance, you cannot earn more than $1,070 per month.
 (Supplemental Security Income is different from disability and is based upon different criteria).

 While it may be possible to collect both disability and unemployment benefits, there is a risk that the Social Security Administration will deny your claim as you say that you can’t work to receive disability benefits, but can work to receive unemployment.

+It’s a good idea to consult with a disability attorney to increase the chance of success.
 The Social Security Administration website provides answers to general questions about the program.
 However, an experienced disabilities benefits lawyer can explain how the program addresses your particular condition.

-A Social Security Disability lawyer who understands the application and appeals process can review your situation, collect the necessary medical evaluations you need and prepare a solid application so that you receive the benefits to which you’re entitled.
+A Social Security Disability lawyer who understands the application and appeals process can review your situation, collect the necessary medical evaluations you need, and prepare a solid application so that you receive the benefits to which you’re entitled.